NinjaBearStudioTech/Documentation/Writerside/topics/combat/setup/cbt_installation.md

 ## Working with the Source Code
 <secondary-label ref="advanced"/>
-If you plan to work with the source code, you can copy the plugin to your local engine or install it from GitHub.
+If you plan to work with the source code, you can copy the plugin to your local engine or install it from GitHub, if you have access to the repository (Content Creators, Collaborators, Patreons, etc.).

 <procedure title="Enable C++ in your Project" collapsible="true" default-state="expanded">
     <step>Make sure to perform all <a href="https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-your-development-environment-for-cplusplus-in-unreal-engine">necessary steps</a> to <b>enable C++</b> in your environment and project.</step>